Nathaniel-A-Miller/Chinese-and-American-Educational-Data/README.md

 # Welcome to my portfolio!

-If you are here for content, click on "My Content Portfolio" above for a selection of my pieces.
+If you are here for content writing, click on "Content Portfolio" above for a selection of my pieces.

 For my technical writing, I have two Jupyter notebooks showcasing my work with code.
 They're both in this repo.
 Have a look!
 To reproduce the code in an executable environment, check them out on Binder by clicking the badge: